 Prizes are donated from the City of Subiaco and award sponsors and are presented to the top three entries in each category.
 The Tim Winton Award for Outstanding Achievement will be awarded to the best overall story across all categories.
 Winning stories will be on display for one month at Subiaco Library and published online.

 Read the award winning stories for 2019 online

 To read a copy of the finalists' stories download the stories online in our 2019 Tim Winton Awards Anthology (3.87 MB).

 About Tim Winton

-Tim was born in Western Australia, where he still resides, and is the author of over twenty-five books, including novels, short stories, non-fiction and books for children.
+Tim was born in Western Australia, where he still resides, and is the author of over twenty-nine books, including novels, short stories, non-fiction and books for children.
 Tim decided he wanted to be a writer at the age of ten.
 Today a world-class author, he is a fine example and inspiration for all young writers.

 Most of his novels have been adapted for stage and screen, and the movie version of his number one bestseller Breath, directed by Simon Baker, was recently released in 2018.
 Listed as a Living Treasure by the National Trust, Tim has long been active in the environmental and social justice spaces.

 Tim's latest novel, The Shepherd's Hut was released in March of this year.